Jennifer J. Sackett PohlenzJennifer Sackett Pohlenz Clark Hill

 - Charles Burke v.
 The Electoral Board of the Village of Bradley, et al., 2013 IL App (3d) 130141 (May 24, 2013)

-Jennifer also writes and speaks about current environmental issues.
+Jennifer also writes and speaks about current environmental and energy issues.
 For example:

 - "Federal lead exposure regulations impact work done on pre-1978 residences and child-occupied facilities", Illinois State Bar Association Real Property Newsletter, Vol. 55, No. 6 (May 2010)